CFHS code : AS254

 She married Stuart on 7th December 1946 at Kirkwood, Missouri.
 They lived at New Haven Conneticut and later at Newport, Rhode Island.
 She died in October 1966 in Newport of cancer aged 52 years old.
 She was cremated at Swan Point Cemetery, Rhode Island and is commemorated in Mill Road Cemetery.

 Stuart Evans Halwig (23 June 1903 – 22 July 1975)

 He was enlisted as a solder, and went to war in July 1942.
 It was presumably in England that he met his future wife Phyllis.
 He appears to have divorced Carolyn and married Phyllis Stearn in Missouri.
-Stuart worked as a credit manger with Sears and then moved to Newport, Rhode Island.
-He died of a gasto-intestinal hemorrhage aged 72 years and was cremated at Swan Point Cemetery.
+Stuart worked as a credit manager with Sears and then moved to Newport, Rhode Island.
+He died of a gastro-intestinal haemorrhage aged 72 years and was cremated at Swan Point Cemetery.
 He is commemorated in Mill Road Cemetery.

 by Claire Martinsen